 The vast, crimson vistas of Australia’s Northern Territory are probably what you picture when you hear the word “outback.”
 This is the Red Centre, home of the Walkabout, the Aboriginal coming-of-age journey.

-Australia’s Red Centre is recognized as a major attraction for travelers across the globe looking for unforgettable geotourism experiences in the country.
+Australia’s Red Centre is recognized as a major attraction for travelers across the globe looking for unforgettable tourism experiences in the country.

-Surrounded by red sand and little greenery, it is almost impossible not to be impressed by the ancient history, spiritual significance, and unmatched beauty of this place.
+Surrounded by red sand and little greenery, it is almost impossible not to be impressed by this place’s ancient history, spiritual significance, and unmatched beauty.